abertschi/water-me/README.md

     <img src="./assets/preview2.png" alt="preview" width="800"/>
 </p>

 _Water me_ is a mobile application written in Flutter to  remind you to water your plants.
-No account, no sign up, no tracking.
+No account, no sign-up, no tracking.

 ### Features and Components
 - Add plants with watering frequency, name and picture